wp-invoice/wp-invoice/readme.txt

 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory
-2. Create a page or post you plan to use to show all your invoices, (i.e. "http://yourblog.com/WebInvoice").
 2. Activate the plugin at the plugin administration page
-3. Open the plugin configuration page, which is located under Web Invoice -> Settings  enter in your information.
-In the very least you need to specify the "Page to Display Invoices", and "PayPal Address".
+3. Follow set-up steps on main Web Invoice page
 4. To create your first invoice navigate to Web Invoice -> New Invoice, and select the user who will be the recipient.
-(You may need to create a profile for your client first, they never have to log in, this is simply for tracking purposes)

 Please see the [wp-invoice plugin home page](http://twincitiestech.com/services/wp-invoice/) for details.